 What you do is pretty awesome.
 Where you work is sweet and the product or service you sell is stellar.
 We don’t doubt it.
 But your prospects might.
-That’s why testimonials are key: hearing this from someone outside of your office is even more persuasive.
+That’s why testimonials are key: hearing this from someone outside of your office is even more persuasive and validating.

 Testimonials provide evidence that you actually do solve customers problems and in fact, offer some pretty cool benefits.
 Written testimonials from Joe Smith on your website are one form – and are certainly better than nothing – but prospects are sometimes hesitant to believe them if they’re not from a known person at a known company.
 Video testimonials, on the other hand, are a little trickier to ‘fake’ and therefore, seen as more believable.

 Check out a great example of a video testimonial for Swipely:

 Swipely has mastered the art of the quick, to-the-point, and benefit-focused testimonial video.
 With a little prep work, genuine conversation, and some great video editing, so can you.
 Here are 7 tips to get you on your way to creating killer video testimonials.

 1. Set Expectations

 Being on camera can be nerve-racking for some … err most, actually.
 So help your customer feel at ease by setting appropriate expectations.
 Explain the schedule for the day of the shoot, who else you’ll be bringing with you, and any other details you think they should know.
 Offer guidelines on what your customer should wear and think about before you come for a candid conversation.
 Share your vision for the video, too.

 2. Skip the Script

 Memorized lines crafted by a marketer sound like memorized lines crafted by a marketer.
 And isn’t that the whole reason you’re creating customer testimonials anyway?
 To step out of the marketing box and into real conversation?